Takayama Jin'ya: History

 Following the Battle of Sekigahara and the establishment of the Tokugawa shogunate, Hida Province was awarded by Tokugawa Ieyasu to Kanamori Nagachika, who became daimyō of the 38,000 koku Hida-Takayama Domain, and who built Takayama Castle.
 The Kanamori clan was transferred to Kaminoyama Domain in Dewa Province in 1692.
 As Hida was rich in resources (gold, silver and copper, as well as its famed timber), the entire province was thereafter retained as tenryō territory directly under shogunal control.
 Takayama Castle was destroyed; however, the shimoyashiki at the base of the castle was modified to serve as the daikansho, or combined residence/office of the shōgun's appointed administrator for the province.
 In 1777, after the tenure of the 11th Hida daikan, the post was elevated to that of a gundai, and was made responsible for also managing the shogunate's direct territory in the provinces of Mino, Echizen and Etchū.
 A total of 25 men held this post over its 177-year period.

 After the Meiji Reformation, the building was used as the Takayama branch office of "Chikuma Prefecture" (later Gifu Prefecture).
-In 1929, even after its designation as an historical landmark it continued being used as public or prefectural offices by a number of public entities until 1969.
+In 1929, even after its designation as a historical landmark it continued being used as public or prefectural offices by a number of public entities until 1969.